 Variable credit courses are listed in the Schedule of Classes with a range of hours the course may be taken.
-To enter variable credit click on the underlined credit hours for each variable credit course or click on Change Class Options at the bottom of the screen.
-Enter desired hours (noting allowed range) and click on Submit Changes.
-Scroll down, check hours, or click Return to Menu, click on Student Detail Schedule and check hours.
+To enter variable credit, first register for the course on BRIDGE.
+Then click on Schedule and Options and click the number 1 under Hours.
+Change to the correct number of credit hours and click Enter, followed by the Submit button.
 Changes to variable credit courses MUST be completed by the end of add/drop for each semester.
 For specific dates, please refer to the Academic Calendar.